Vlougon/vlougon/README.md

 ## About me:
 I see myself as a calm, persistent and hard-working person, giving my very best into every project I work on.
 Whether it be a Single or Team Project I can take it!
-In my freetime, I enjoy reading some books, going to the beach or playing videogames.
-As a mather of fact, these were the reason why I started my career as a Web Developer.
+In my freetime, I enjoy reading books, going to the beach or playing videogames.
+As a matter of fact, these were the reason why I started my career as a Web Developer.
 Even though I can work as a Full-Stack Developer, I do prefer working as a Backend Dev.
 Furthermore, I like to take some time planning how I would address the project I'm facing.
-In addition, one of my best aptitudes is to be autodidactic, making capable of learning new knowledge by my own.
+In addition, one of my best aptitudes is to be autodidactic, making me capable of learning new knowledge on my own.

 ## Contact me:
 <div align="center">